 Now you can set the production to this unit either with the F-keys or by clicking on the unit pictures.
 The numbers next to the units mean production time / production costs.
 The maintenance costs per round are half of the production costs once the unit is finished.
 Another click on the same unit displays its properties (Moves, Strength).
 Click on Prod to confirm the production.
 Caution: If a unit is already in production, but not yet finished (e.g. it takes two rounds, but only one has passed) the production progress already made is lost.
 Also when issuing a (new) build the cost is taken immediately.
 So avoid switching between units during a round.
 If you click Stop, nothing will be produced anymore.
-Clicking on Exit will take you out of the production output to another castle.
+Clicking on Exit will take you out of the production menu (this also allows you to cancel messed up commands).
+Loc is intended to redirect the production output to another castle.
 The unit will then no longer appear in the producing castle, but in another, the selected one.
 Meanwhile, they are not visible on the battlefield, so they cannot simply be knocked down by the enemy on the way to the target castle.
 A maximum of four unit transfers can be placed on a castle.
 If a castle is full, i.e. there are already 32 units in it, production will not simply continue.
 You have to free space in the castle again, otherwise the production will not continue.